dspace-group/simphera-reference-architecture-aws/README.md

 ```
 Terraform automatically loads the variables from your `terraform.tfvars` variable definition file.
 Installation times may very, but it is expected to take up to 30 min to complete the deployment.
+It is recommended to use AWS `admin` account, or ask your AWS administrator to assign necessary IAM roles and permissions to your user.

 ### Destroy Infrastructure